 If your day is full from 6am-6pm, then YOU have to wake up earlier!
 And YOU have to add it into your day.
 Just like you make a hair appointment, or just like you commit to taking your superstar to Little League practice, you schedule it in.

 And speaking of Little League practice, that’s the next item on my list.
 Use your resources!
 If you find yourself sitting at your desk “killing time” during the lunch hour, well, lace up those shoes and go get a few miles of your marathon training in during lunch!
 Or if you find yourself wishing the clock away, while you sit at your child’s cheer practice, go take a lap or 10 around the stadium!
 They won’t mind!
 They will actually be glad you are using it, that’s what it’s for!

 And then finally, get a treadmill!
 Buy one, or ask around.
 I bet you have a friend that is using theirs as a “laundry catcher”.
 The treadmill doesn’t have to be a source of dread, it can be your Plan B. So when it’s raining during t-ball practice, no worries!
 You can get in a few miles before bedtime!

-1. Calendar – schedule it in your day,
+- Calendar – schedule marathon training in to your day

 2. Cheerleaders – enlist your friends to support you, and not drag you away from your scheduled run time